 Right after the tissue sample is removed, it’s sent to the lab, where a pathologist looks at it.
 (A pathologist is a medical doctor who is specially trained to look at cells under a microscope and identify diseases.)

-If your biopsy result comes back negative, it means that no cancer was found—the breast change is benign (not cancer).
-If you have any questions or you feel unsure about the results, you might want to get a second opinion or pathology review.
+If your biopsy result comes back negative, it means that no cancer was found – the breast change is benign (not cancer).
+If you have any questions or feel unsure about the results, you might want to get a second opinion or pathology review.
 (A pathology review is having another doctor look at your biopsy tissue.)
 Once you feel comfortable that you do not have cancer, be sure to:

-- Have regular mammograms (See “Appendix B” for our guidelines for finding breast cancer early.)
+- Get regular mammograms (See “Appendix B” for our guidelines for finding breast cancer early.)

-- Be aware of any changes in your breasts, and report changes to your doctor right away
+- Be aware of any changes in your breasts, and report changes to your health care provider right away.

-- Talk with your doctor about your risk of breast cancer
+- Talk with your provider about your risk of breast cancer.

 A mammogram may show a lump or other change that can’t be felt on a physical exam.
 Physical exams may find a lump or skin change that a mammogram doesn’t show.
-If you ever notice a change in your breasts, let your doctor know right away.
+If you ever notice a change in your breasts, let your health care provider know right away.
 Breast changes do not always mean breast cancer, but they should be checked to be sure.

 If the biopsy shows breast cancer

-If the biopsy shows that the lump is cancer, the report will tell your doctor some important things about the cancer.
+If the biopsy shows that the lump is cancer, the report will tell you some important things about the cancer.